ikrustev/nexmo-sample-voice/README.md

 #### Overview

-The sample implements simple IVR offering options listed to audio file, hear the current time or connect to an agent.
+The sample implements simple IVR offering options to listen to audio file, hear the current time or connect to an agent.

 #### Install dependencies